Hollywood's elite threatens Georgia boycott over abortion ban - WDEF

 In the wake of the “heartbeat bill” controversy, other states have jumped to advertise their own film tax incentives.
 Pennsylvania Governor John Shapiro tweeted on Sunday, “Roe is the law — I protect it every day.
 Any state that guts women’s rights won’t succeed.”
 Shapiro then tweeted out the various entertainment projects that would be eligible for tax incentives in Pennsylvania.

-New Jersey Governor Phil Murphy tweeted that he and his wife were meeting “with film industry reps in CA to make the case for choosing NJ over anti-choice states like GA.”
+New Jersey Gov. Phil Murphy tweeted that he and his wife were meeting “with film industry reps in CA to make the case for choosing NJ over anti-choice states like GA.”

 “States that claim to be a good value for business need to demonstrate the right values, including standing up for women’s rights,” he tweeted.